 Likely activities (operation) to result as a consequence of the policy Likely effects if proposal implemented European site(s) potentially affected Could the proposal have likely significant effects on European sites?
 Shadow HRA: ppSPA potentially affected?
-Shadow HRA: Could the proposal have likely significant effects on the ppSPA? physical loss or damage of off-site habitat.
-The increase in population at this location as a result of this policy could potentially contribute to an increase in visitors to the ppSPA.
-Therefore this policy could result in effects arising from increased recreation on the ppSPA.
+Shadow HRA: Could the proposal have likely significant effects on the ppSPA?
 The provision of new homes is likely to relate to an increase in population and therefore result in an increase in traffic flows on roads throughout the District.
 This policy could have an effect in-combination with other policies, namely those that would result in additional development in the District.
 Therefore this should be considered further at the Appropriate Assessment stage.
-17: Site HS2 - Pupil Referral Centre, Worksop (approximately 20 new dwellings) Residential development Increase in vehicle traffic Increase in recreation pressure Disturbance from recreation Air pollution Birklands and Bilhaugh SAC Uncertain: recreation The site lies approximately 12km from the Sherwood Forest Visitor Centre.
-The Sherwood Forest Visitor Centre is within 150m of the Birklands and Bilhaugh SAC, and Sherwood Forest ppSPA Uncertain: recreation and air pollution This policy makes provision for c.23 new dwellings and lies 1km from Sherwood Forest ppSPA.
+17: HS2 - Former Pupil Referral Centre (approximately 20 new dwellings and supporting infrastructure) Residential development Increase in vehicle traffic Increase in recreation pressure Disturbance from recreation Air pollution Birklands and Bilhaugh SAC Uncertain: recreation The site lies approximately 12km from the Sherwood Forest Visitor Centre.
+The Sherwood Forest Visitor Centre is within 150m of the Birklands and Bilhaugh SAC, and is likely to attract visitors from within the district.
+Therefore, this should be considered further at the Appropriate Assessment stage.
+Sherwood Forest ppSPA Uncertain: recreation and air pollution This policy makes provision for c.23 new dwellings and lies 1km from Sherwood Forest ppSPA.
 It comprises amenity grassland and built habitats.
+The increase in population at this location as a result of this policy could potentially contribute to an increase in visitors to the ppSPA.
+Therefore this policy could result in effects arising from increased recreation on the ppSPA.
+The provision of new homes is likely to relate to an increase in population and therefore result in an